Laniakearr/laniakearr.github.io/content/project/SketchUpPlugin/index.md

   - C++
   - Geometry
 ---
-This is a SketchUp Extension that loads a complicated mesh and simplifies it.
+A SketchUp Extension that loads a complicated mesh and simplifies it.
 <!--more-->